WHAT IS MODULAR CONTENT AND HOW YOUR TEAM CAN BENEFIT

 How to modularize your existing content

 Got a bunch of content already?
 Perfect!
 You can turn it into modular content without starting from scratch.
-Start by doing a content audit to see what you’ve got and where it can be broken down into smaller, more flexible pieces.
+Start by doing an audit of your content library to see what you’ve got and where it can be broken down into smaller, more flexible pieces.

-Once you’ve identified these sections, reformat them into modules that can be reused across different platforms.
+Once you’ve identified these sections, reformat them into modules so that the same content can be reused across different platforms.
 For instance, a detailed report might be split into a summary, some key takeaways, and a few actionable tips.
-Each of these can be used separately on social media, in newsletters, or as a series of blog posts.
+This pre approved content pieces can be used separately on social media, in newsletters, or for website content.

-By breaking down your existing content into modules, you’ll give it a new lease of life and make it more adaptable to different needs.
+By breaking down your existing assets into modules, you’ll give it a new lease of life and make it more adaptable to different needs.

 Modular content best practices